Kelley has read two bios of Jimi Hendrix as well as many magazine articles about him. He also plays Hendrix's licks on his electric guitar.

-1. Jimi Hendrix was borne of mixed ancestry.
+1. Jimi Hendrix, born James Marshall Hendrix, had mixed ancestry.
 Generally considered African-American, he also had both white and American Indian blood in him.
-His paternal great-great grandmother was a full-bloodied Cherokee Indian, who married a white Irishman named Moore.
+His paternal great-great-grandmother was a full-blooded Cherokee Indian, who married a white Irishman named Moore.
 And Hendrix’s paternal grandfather resulted from the extramarital affair between a black woman and a rich white man.

 2. Hendrix used three Super Lead 100-watt Marshall amplifiers during his performances.
 Usually Jimi played them in unison and would turn the control knobs to the maximum level, and this became known as the Hendrix setting.